JunoLab/atom-julia-client/manual/README.md

 and set the path to the Julia binary, which is `[wherever you installed Julia]/bin/julia` (or `[same]\bin\julia.exe` on Windows).

-Finally, run the `Julia Client: Toggle Console` command from Atom.
+Finally, run the `Julia Client: Open Console` command from Atom.
 When the console opens, type a Julia expression (e.g. `2+2`) and press `Enter` to evaluate it.

 To get LaTeX-style tab completions, install the `latex-completions` package.